metio/pasejo/tests/cmd/help/pasejo-recipient-inherit.md

 $ pasejo recipient help inherit
 Removes the recipients of a folder or secret so that it inherits its recipients from its parent

-Usage: pasejo recipient inherit --path <PATH>
+Usage: pasejo recipient inherit [OPTIONS] --path <PATH>

 Options:
-  -p, --path <PATH>  The path to a folder or secret that should inherit its recipients from its parent -h, --help         Print help
+  -p, --path <PATH>    The path to a folder or secret that should inherit its recipients from its parent -s, --store <STORE>  Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration
+  -h, --help           Print help

 ```